fhir-fli/pocketfhir_mobile/Readme.md

 Make sure [gomobile](https://pkg.go.dev/golang.org/x/mobile/cmd/gomobile) is installed

-run :  `gomobile bind -androidapi 19` for Android, this will generate `pocketbaseMobile.aar`, import this in android and use
+run :  `gomobile bind -androidapi 19` for Android, this will generate `pocketfhirMobile.aar`, import this in android and use

 run : `gomobile bind --target ios` for IOS or try : `gomobile bind -ldflags='-extldflags=-libresolv.tbd' -target=ios`